 Gwyn was a generous person who loved to do for others, and Gwyn’s compassion for animals and vulnerable people alike was a testament to that.
 Gwyn was funny and engaging, always one to strike up a conversation with a stranger.

 In later years after the death of her husband, Gwyn moved back to Calgary where she began a new career in her 60s, working for WestJet.
 She was most proud of her time with WestJet, she made many friends there who she had until the end of her time.
 Gwyn will be deeply missed by her family.

 Gwyn’s Celebration of Life will be held on Wednesday, November 27 at 2 p.m. at the Standard Wesleyan Church at 1307 10th Avenue SE in Calgary.

 In lieu of flowers the family has asked that donations be made to the Calgary Humane Society in Gwyn’s name.

-To send flowers to Gwyneth "Gwyn" Ann Salter's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gwyneth "Gwyn" Ann Salter, please visit our floral store.